 Scripps College welcomes applications from homeschooled students.
 We are committed to a holistic and thorough review of each application.
 When evaluating applications, admission officers carefully consider the following factors: academic program and performance, standardized test scores, personal essay, recommendations, and co-curricular activities.
-The admission committee also highly recommends the submission of two SAT Subject Tests and an interview, either on-campus or with an admission representative or alumna off-campus.
+If possible, an interview can be helpful to understand your reasons for homeschooling and your homeschool philosophy/structure.

 An optional part of the admission process, an interview can give you the opportunity to discuss your interests and goals and to learn more about Scripps.
-On-campus interviews can be scheduled as part of your visit to Scripps; alternatively, off-campus interviews may be available in your local area.
+Please schedule an interview below:

-All first-year applicants are considered for merit-based scholarships ranging from $10,000 to $22,000 annually, and the highest award is the James E. Scripps Scholarship.
-All merit-based scholarships are renewable for four years and applicants are notified whether they have been awarded a merit-based scholarship at the time of admission.
+All first-year applicants are considered for scholarships ranging from $15,000 to $28,000 annually, and the highest award is the James E. Scripps Scholarship.
+All scholarships are renewable for four years and applicants are notified whether they have been awarded a scholarship at the time of admission.
 No additional forms or early application is required.
-Please contact the Admission Office for questions about merit-based scholarships.
-Visit our Office of Financial Aid page for information about need-based financial aid, including deadlines and required forms.
+Please contact the Admission Office for questions about scholarships, and visit our Office of Financial Aid for information about need-based financial aid, including deadlines and required forms.